epeterson320/epeterson320.github.io/posts/2013-10-01-best-practices-for-users-to-maintain-a-z-table/index.md

+---
+title: Best Practices for Users to Maintain a Z-Table
+date: 2013-10-01
+---

 Originally posted at https://blogs.sap.com/2013/10/01/best-practices-for-users-to-maintain-a-z-table/

+Computer.PNG

 UI design is one of the most exciting parts about my job as a developer.
 It is art, programming, and psychology at the same time.
 A few weeks ago I had the requirement to create a table maintenance program for our business users to maintain a large custom database table.
 A few administrators were then going to add, modify and delete entries in this custom table that would in turn be used by other background programs.
 Sounds simple, I thought.
 It wasn’t.
 I learned a lot about creating a table maintenance dialog, not the least of which was how to spell “maintenance” correctly.
 I wanted to summarize a few things I learned from this adventure.